Find Grad Schools

 219 Yearly Graduations

 Capella University comes in at #2 on our list of the most popular colleges offering master's degrees in student counseling.
 Roughly 38,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $14,148 per year, while in-state graduate students, on average, pay $14,784 per year.
-During the 2020-2021 academic year, 219 people received their master's degree in student counseling from Capella University.
-About 90% of this group were women, and 35% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $14,328 per year, while in-state graduate students, on average, pay $14,826 per year.
+During the most recent year for which we have data, 219 people received their master's degree in student counseling from Capella University.
+Of these students, 89% were women and 36% were members of underrepresented racial-ethnic groups.

 #3